sivajayaraman/Language-Carrier/README.md

 # Language-Carrier

-Second Push :
+Fourth Push :
   Tasks Done so far:
       <br>1.
-Video/Audio to .wav form converted using ffmpeg in videoToAudio.py file.
+Video/Audio to .wav form converted using ffmpeg in source_base_conversion.py file.
         <br>1.1 Basic Exceptions such as File not found handled.
         <br>1.2 Other audio conversion exceptions handled.
       <br>2.
-From this file, audio.wav is created from the source and the file, audioToText.py is called.
+From this file, audio.wav is created from the source and the file, source_translation.py is called.
       <br>3.  silenceBasedConversion method is invoked.
 The audio source path is hardcoded.
       <br>4.
 Necessary text files are created to store results.
       <br>5.
 The audio.wav file is broken into smaller chunks, so that, it will be easy for the audio to be converted.